-P5 provides AM IRIG-B (B12x) over a BNC connector.
+P5 provides AM IRIG-B (B12 $x^1$ ) over a BNC connector.
 This output is not programmable for other types of signal and a 1 kHz carrier is present whenever the unit is powered.
-The IRIG-B data content is as specified by the Tekron Configuration Tool program.
+The particular IRIG-B data content is as configured by the Tekron Configuration Tool program.